Kim Campisano

-As COVID-19 impacted every aspect of existence, including our sense of space, social practice, and even time, I have been documenting my surroundings within a constricted range of neighborhood and adjacent streets, noticing how interior and exterior worlds have become impermeable, barricaded and impenetrable.
+Like many artists, while COVID-19 impacted every aspect of existence, including our sense of space, social practice, and even time, I documented my surroundings within a constricted range of neighborhood and adjacent streets, noticing how interior and exterior worlds became barricaded and impenetrable.

 The Decontamination Series emerges from noticing the rituals we go through to protect ourselves and others.
 In these images, masks hang from rear-view mirrors behind the windshields of cars, keeping them handy and even cleansed by UV sunlight.
 I am interested in how the interior (safe) realm also reflects and refracts the exterior (less safe?) world.